 Effective collaboration requires planning, preparation and flexibility to build and maintain open lines of communication and shared understanding.
 A Student Support Group (SSG) is an effective approach for the school, parent/carer(s) and the student to work together to support the ongoing education of students’ diverse learning needs, including students:

-- with a disability or diverse learning needs, including, but not limited to, students receiving support under the Program for Students with Disabilities (PSD)
+- with a disability or additional learning needs, including, but not limited to, students receiving support under the Program for Students with Disabilities (PSD) or Disability Inclusion

 - in Out of Home Care (OoHC)

 - who are Aboriginal and/or Torres Strait Islander